mediabrix/mediabrix-android-mopub-adapter/README.md

 ````@Override
     public void onResume() {
         super.onResume();
 		MediabrixAPI.setDebug(true); // This method prints out logs from the MediaBrix SDK.
-To disable logs, set the method to false
+				     				//  To disable logs, set the method to false.
         MediabrixAPI.getInstance().onResume(getApplicationContext());
     }
 ````